 Key takeaways:

-• In the United States, a CT scan can range from hundreds to thousands of dollars.
+- In the United States, a CT scan can range from hundreds to thousands of dollars.

-• Factors affecting the cost of a CT scan include healthcare setting, payment method, organs or body parts, and location or market.
+- Factors affecting the cost of a CT scan include healthcare setting, payment method, organs or body parts, and location or market.

-• Transparent pricing helps healthcare consumers make better choices.
+- Transparent pricing helps healthcare consumers make better choices.

-You can try asking your healthcare provider but the truth is, there are too many variables.
-You might have better luck asking your Magic 8-ball, “How much is a CT scan”?
+The exact cost of a CT scan is difficult to pin down.
+Most websites are unhelpful, only giving broad ranges or “national averages.”You can try asking your healthcare provider, but the truth is, there are too many variables.
+You might have better luck asking your Magic 8-ball, “How much is a CT scan?”However, we’ll tell you why the range of costs is so large and other options beyond CT scans.

 Cost Disparity in Healthcare and the Need for Transparency

 Imagine three people standing in a checkout line.
 They each have an apple.
 The apples are identical in type, size, beauty, and taste.
 The first customer paid $1 for her apple, the second was charged $3 for his apple, and the third got theirs for free.
-That example shows disparity in pricing, and this applies to healthcare.
+That example shows the disparity in pricing, and this applies to healthcare.
 It may seem random, but we’ll explain why it happens.

-Many times, it refers to discrimination due to race, gender, or economic status.
+It often refers to discrimination due to race, gender, or economic status.
 However, for this discussion, the “community” is anyone who is “self-pay,” including the uninsured.

 The report found that healthcare consumers are not unlike any other shopper.